Velma Wallace Rayness: Biography

 Rayness was also an avid sketch artist, author and book illustrator.
 She sketched and wrote the book Campus Sketches of Iowa State College, published in Ames by the Iowa State University Press in 1949.
 The second edition of the book was published in 1962 and named Campus Sketches of Iowa State University.
 The first edition can be located at the Iowa State University libraries in their Special & General Collection department.
 Rayness also collaborated on Charles Atherton Cumming: Iowa's Pioneer Artist-Educator in 1972, published by the Iowa Art Guild.
 She also illustrated a book called The Corn is Ripe in 1944.
 Rayness is mentioned in the 1939 book, The First One Hundred Years of Iowa Artists by Zenobia Ness & Louise Orwig.

 Rayness was mentioned in Dictionary of Women Artists by Pettys, Who Was Who in American Art by Falk, Davenport's Art Reference & Price Guide, Index of Artists by Mallett, and several editions of American Art Annual.
 She can also be found in Who's Who of American Women by Marquis.
 She won numerous awards and prizes for her work as an artist.

 There are only three privately owned paintings currently known to exist.
 One of these is Roof Tops in Fall on gouache paper, which is a sketch/watercolor that measures 16x20", sold at auction in 2005.

 Rayness died in April 1977.
 Her husband had died 31 years earlier in 1946.
-Both artists died in Ames City, Iowa.
+Both artists died in Ames.

-Velma and Gerard Rayness bequeathed archived information, diaries, paintings and sketches with Iowa State University.
+Velma and Gerard Rayness bequeathed archived information, diaries, paintings and sketches to Iowa State University.